BerylCrescent/automated_testing_challenge_portfolio_Wiola/README.md

 <br>
 For this task, we need some change - https://dareit.futbolkolektyw.pl/ - and redo the tests on the stage environment of our app.

-For the sake of capturing any occuring bugs on screenshots time.sleep() was added.
+For the sake of capturing any occuring bugs on screenshots time.sleep() was added. <br>
+[Link](https://docs.google.com/spreadsheets/d/1MxS2bTjNevnrcf9vLgro9191d_uy7P3g/edit#gid=1461388802) for the Test cases.

 ## Subtask 2 - Bug reporting